Green Peter Reservoir Fish Report for 2-25-2021

 Smallmouth bass for the most part go dormant in the winter.
 Once the spring rolls around, look for them near ledges and drop-offs as well as near underwater structure such as submerged logs.

-The water elevation in the reservoir is now at the winter low level.
-The US Army Corps of Engineers will begin storing water starting Feb.
-1. Water elevation will slowly rise throughout the spring.
+The water elevation in the reservoir is slowly starting to rise now that we are in the second half of winter.
+Water elevation will slowly rise throughout the spring.
 At the moment, Thistle Creek boat ramp is available to launch boats.

 Rogue River - Middle: Wild steelhead can now be retained in the whole Rogue basin